Maltese

 Adopting a Maltese

-Learn about about acquiring a Maltese - the pros and cons of adopting versus going through a breeder, and associated costs.
+Learn about acquiring a Maltese - the pros and cons of adopting versus going through a breeder, and associated costs.